 - “Whiskey” – described as a “rich brown matte.”
 It’s a muted, deep brown with warmer undertones.

 - “Combust” – described as a “soft pink-taupe.”
 This is a muted, sort of dusty pinky-toned beige.
 This shade is really smooth and soft and blends very well.
 I think this would be great as a transition shade for fair skin tones, or as a pink-toned highlight on deeper skin tones.

 - “Thirteen” – described as a “light beige satin.”
 It’s a pale, whitey-beige with a satin/matte finish.
 The texture is really soft, smooth, blendable, and finely-milled.
 With this one, the brush picks up quite a lot of pigment so you may get fallout, and it can be a tad messy in the palette.

-My thoughts: I love the range of colours in this palette.
+My thoughts: The Urban Decay Naked Smoky palette is definitely an exciting launch.
 I’m usually more of a warm/neutrals girl, but something about this palette captured my heart.
 It’s such a great combination of shimmers and mattes, and I think you could create so many different looks with this.
-There is definitely a difference in textures from the previous palettes, however I think it depends on how they’re applied.
+There is definitely a difference in textures from the previous palettes, however, I think it depends on how they’re applied.
 I always prefer to use my fingers when I want more pigmentation.
 Many seemed quite dry/chalky at first, but after a couple of swatches I noticed they improved significantly.
 (If you’ve tried the Smashbox Full Exposure palette, it’s sort of similar in the sense that there’s almost a dry protective layer on top, that wears away when you use it!)

 Tip: You will definitely want to use a good primer with these shadows, as I found they fade easily with oily eyelids.
 Using a primer underneath also helps them apply much more smoothly.
 Some shadows don’t need a primer, but this palette definitely works better with one.